advanced-security-demo/ghas-developer-bootcamp/exercises/platform-engineer.md

 NOTE: DO NOT click the `Enable All` button if you are organization admin.
 We will follow the repo level enablement in this workshop

-##### IssueOps way (?)

-In your organization the current way development teams to enable GitHub Advanced Security to their repositories is via the DevX portal.
-Let's go ahead and enable GitHub Advanced Security for our repository via the DevX portal.

-You should see `Enable GHAS on GitHub Repositories` service on the DevX portal.
-Select it and follow the steps by selecting your training repository.
-Observe the progress and the final result.

-After completion, navigate back to your training repository and check the `Code security and analysis` section.
-You will notice that GitHub Advanced Security is enabled.

 ### How does it work?

 #### Exercise 2 - Secret Scanning and Push Protection (10 mins)